 Delta - Masonry and Tuckpointing has inspected and repaired chimneys across Lake County and Chicago’s North Shore since 1987.
 We provide a written estimate that identifies every failing component, assigns each to a repair scope, and prices them separately.
 You decide which to address and when.

-If you are in Libertyville, Lake Bluff, or Deerfield, call (847) 713-1648 or request a free inspection online.
+If you are in Libertyville, Lake Bluff, Deerfield, or Glenview, call (847) 713-1648 or request a free inspection online.
 Chimney repair season in Illinois runs April through October.
 Work scheduled now is cured and stable before the next freeze-thaw season begins.

-Chimney tuckpointing under $300 is almost always a cosmetic patch.
-Watch for what is not included in the quote.
+Chimney tuckpointing under $500 is almost always a cosmetic patch.
+Look carefully at what the quote leaves out.